Important considerations during ‘non-term times’ at Regent’s Park College:

 - The Main Library is closed during the last two weeks of July each year.
-[Note: July 2011 is an exception and the main library will not close.]

 - The Angus Library is closed for the entire month of August each year.
 The Angus is open in July, but is heavily used by Professors.
 Advance notice of desire to use the Angus in July is requested.
 The best time for a MSL participant to utilize the Angus Library is in September.

 - The David Nicholls Memorial Library is available throughout the summer months.

 - Concerning other Libraries in the Oxford University system:

 It is possible for a MSL participant to secure access to other Oxford University libraries.
 However, advance communication and explanation is required (6 months).
 The minister will need to request a “Reader’s Card” (also known as a University Card, or a Borrower’s Card, or a Bodleian Card).
 It would be advantageous for the MSL participant to write a short paper/statement for the University explaining his or her goals and/or research focus.
 In other words, WHY are you requesting the card?